 The NZLS Criminal Law Committee (CLC), established in 1989, actively monitors and comments on proposed reforms of the criminal law and on the administration of criminal justice.

 Chris Macklin is the convenor of the Criminal Law Committee.
-He is a Senior Crown Prosecutor at Gordon & Pilditch, Rotorua.
-Chris joined Gordon & Pilditch in 2006 and was made a partner in 2013.
-Chris regularly appears across the full range of criminal litigation, including appeals.
-He also conducts regulatory prosecutions; most often under the Civil Aviation and Resource Management Acts.
+He is a Senior Crown Prosecutor at Gordon & Pilditch, Rotorua, and appears across the full range of criminal litigation, including appeals.
+He also conducts regulatory prosecutions, most often under the Civil Aviation and Resource Management Acts.
 His experience includes civil litigation in the High and District Courts, including the civil recovery of proceeds of crime.
-Chris has been a member of the Criminal Law Committee since 2011.

 The CLC is consistently very busy and has commented on numerous criminal law reforms over the past 18 months.
-The committee contributed to NZLS submissions on many bills, including:
+The committee contributed to NZLS submissions on many bills, including the:

 The CLC closely monitored the impact of Covid-19 on the criminal justice system in 2020 and provided feedback on a wide range of issues including the use of remote technology, health and safety measures, court protocols, and problems lawyers encountered on a daily basis during lockdown.